 The principal reason for MPE is to get around a limitation of MIDI: Pitch Bend and Control Change messages must apply to all notes on the channel.
 This prevents polyphonic pitch bends and polyphonic Y-axis control (which uses Control Change messages) over a single MIDI channel.
-MPE solves this problem by sending each note's messages on a separate MIDI channel, rotating through a defined block of channels.
+MPE solves this problem by sending each note's messages over a separate MIDI channel, rotating through a defined block of channels.
 Here's a brief summary of MPE:

-For messages that apply to all notes, like Program Change, CC7/volume, CC64/Sustain, etc.) apply to all voices and are sent over a separate "Common" channel, either channel 1 or 16.
-If 1, the per-note channels are 2-16.
-If 16, the per-note channels are 1-15.
-Or a split MPE keyboard could, for example, send the left split over Common Channel 1 and per-note channels 2-8, and the right split over Common Channel 16 with per-note channels 9-15.
-You can choose how many per-note channels are allocated to each split.
+For messages that apply to all notes, like Program Change, CC7/volume, CC64/Sustain, etc., these are sent over a separate "Master Channel" (called "Main Channel" on LinnStrument), which is either channel 1 or 16.
+If 1, the Member channels are 2 through as high as 16.
+If 16, the Member channels are 15 through as low as 1.
+A split MPE keyboard could, for example, send the left split over Master channel 1 and Member (per-note) channels 2-8; and send the right split send over Master channel 16 with Member (per-note) channels 9-15.
+You can choose how many Member channels are allocated to each split.